 Far Rockaway Load Area

 As shown in Table 1-1, a minimum of 160 MWs of additional resources is required by December 31, 2020 increasing yearly to a total additional resource requirement of 275 MWs by the peak load period of 2030.
 The 275 MWs will be required to remain in service through the year 2039.
 Respondents submitting Proposals to address resource needs in Far Rockaway must provide at least the minimum resource requirement in every year between 2020 and 2030 through the application of power production resources or a combination of power production and load reduction resources.
-While proposed resources may be installed in phases, the preference is to have an installed amount above the required minimum MWs in each year in order to ensure that reliability is met under potentially varying conditions.
+In addition, as shown in Table 1-1, power production resources must provide a minimum amount of the total resource requirement in each year.
+Requirements for load reduction resources, if proposed, are specified in Appendices A and B. While proposed resources may be installed in phases, the preference is to have an installed amount above the required minimum MWs in each year in order to ensure that reliability is met under potentially varying conditions.

 Respondents should be aware that power production resources will need to connect at the Far Rockaway 69 kV bus and that transmission reinforcements will be necessary to facilitate this connection.
 The Respondent almost certainly will bear the cost of such reinforcements.
 Preliminary estimates of the cost (in 2015 dollars) of the transmission reinforcements, based on the size of the proposed power production resource, are in the following ranges: